Longwater1234/space-checkers/README.md

   sudo apt install libssl-dev
 ```

-- Luckily, Windows and macOS **come with their native SSL libs built-in**, so nothing more to do :-)
+- Luckily, Windows and macOS come with their **native SSL libs pre-installed**, so nothing more to do 😁

 ## Building Instructions

 Please see [BUILDING.md](BUILDING.md) for detailed instructions.
-For macOS-specific build guide with XCode, please [see this doc](cmake/README.md)
+For macOS-specific guide with XCode, please [see this doc](cmake/README.md)

 ### License